shaneapowell/supabase-micro/CONTRIBUTING.md

-# Testing Guide
+# Contributing & Testing

-This guide explains how to test the supabase-micro library locally without physical hardware.
+This guide explains how to test the supabase-micro library locally and contribute to development.

 ## Prerequisites